Hypervolt Home 3 Pro review

 Along with being able to set schedules during particular hours of the day, you can also set different schedules for particular days which could be handy for those who want to rent out their home charger during particular days and hours.

-Although I wasn't able to test it due to not having solar, you can also programme charge schedules to follow one of the three built-in solar modes the Hypervolt home 3 pro has onboard.
+Although I wasn't able to test it due to not having solar, you can also program charge schedules to follow one of the three built-in solar modes the Hypervolt home 3 pro has onboard.

 This means you could programme your Hypervolt home 3 pro to charge with solar during the day when the sun is out and switch to off-peak grid power during the night.